robwco/workshop-marketing/rfps.md

 <div class="reading wrap" markdown="1">

-Of course, it's always better to [get work by referral](/referrals) BUT simply responding to 1-2 RFPs per week can mean millions of dollars in added revenue (over years of operation) for *not that much extra effort*.
+Of course, it's always better to get work [by referral](/referrals) BUT simply responding to 1-2 RFPs per week can mean millions of dollars in added revenue (over the course of a few years).

+You can do this with *not that much extra effort*.

-That's a great opportunity.
+That makes RFPs a great opportunity.

-And with the right approach, you can reduce the intimidation factor substantially.
+And with the right approach, you can even reduce the intimidation factor substantially.
 This guide will show you how - and it will help you create a system that takes just 1 – 2 hours a week to manage.

-If you follow the advice, I guarantee you'll be able to reply to projects (with realistic budgets and great people at the helm) no matter how busy you are.
+In fact, if you follow the advice in the guide, I guarantee you'll be able to reply to projects (with realistic budgets and great people at the helm) no matter how busy you are.

+So let's get started.

-### "So how can I make RFPs suck less?"
+### How to make RFPs suck less

 RFPs suck because they're time consuming.

-Often there's not a lot of feedback involved in the process (or you don't take advantage of the feedback available) and you're left feeling like you just sent a carefully crafted proposal into a black hole.
+Often there's not a lot of feedback involved in the process (or you don't take advantage of the feedback available) and you're left feeling like you just did a ton of work for no reason.

-These failed proposals feel pointless and you can't help but wonder if you ever had a shot in the first place.
+Failed proposals feel particularly pointless because after a few you start to wonder if you ever had a shot in the first place.

-The truth is if you do some simple math, you *actually* have a pretty good shot at landing an RFP.
+Are all of these carefully crafted proposals being sent to a black hole?
+Nobody got time for that.

-As a point of reference, most RFP issuers I've interviewed received less than 30 proposals total.
+Yet, the truth is quite a different picture.
+Most RFP issuers I've interviewed received less than 30 proposals total.

+That means if you do some simple math, your chances are *actually* pretty good.

+Let me explain.

-That means if you're just average at sending proposals (and respond to one a week) you're guaranteed to land a couple gigs from RFPs every year.
+If you're **just average** at sending proposals - and respond to one a week - you're guaranteed to land a couple gigs every year.

-With the average budget size of 30-40k for an RFP, that's not a bad ROI as long as responding to one per week doesn't make you hate your life.
+With the average budget size of 30-40k for an RFP, that's not a bad ROI as long as responding to one RFP a week doesn't make you hate your life.

-So let's talk about how to make the process a lot easier.
+So let's talk about how to make the process way easier.

+## 1. Know what a great RFP looks like

+How to identify a winnable, RFP.
+Over the years I've found thousands of RFPs.
+However, most of them I didn't include to members of my service?
+I knew my members would have NO chance of winning most of them.
+Why?
+A couple reasons.
+To find the a quality RFP you have to look fro a few different traits.

+### Look for private over non-profit over government
+Government RFPs are the first i look to remove.
+They're some of the least likely leads I would apply to.
+There's usually a large bearucratic process involved that can even span years.
+There's all kinds of red tape involved.

+On the other hand.
+Non-profit rfps can be great.
+Just make sure they have an actual budget and aren't expecting a free service or donation.

+Private company RFPs are the hardest to find, usually because companies like this typically only send them out to a handful of agencies.
+When I find these I put a premium on them.

+[Image of what a good RFP looks like vs Long one]

+### Look for RFPs written by humans
+Another reason government RFPs suck is because they're so long.
+In general short RFPs are going to be better because they're not overly prescriptive.
+Look for RFPs you can understand quickly.
+This tip will serve you well throughout the project because it's an indicator that clear thought and communication is a priority for the organization you're pitching.

+> The problem with most RFPs is that they’re written by people who are as irritated that they have to write it as you are that you have to reply to it.
+> That’s also the key to handling an RFP.
+Find out who wrote it.
+Most come with a contact number in case you have questions.
+Call it.
+Make friends with the people who wrote it.
+They may have even heard of you.
+If so, you’re golden.
+Strike up a conversation with them and get as much detail as you can about the organization involved.
+> Mike Monteiro

+### Make sure they're not overly prescriptive
+The other problem with RFPs is that they can be overly prescriptive in nature.
+They can include specific solutions that may or may not be appropriate.
+This is usually an indication that the organization is freaked out about having to hire designers and is trying to maintain as much control as possible—to the point where they’re going into as much detail as possible and short-circuiting the entire design process.
+You may be able to help them through that.

-## Make creating proposals easier by re-using the stuff everyone asks for
+## 2. Make creating proposals a snap by re-using stuff everyone asks for

-The truth is most RFPs ask for the exact same things.
+The truth is most RFPs ask for the exact same 6-8 things.

 RFP specifications are so similar in fact, you can apply to 90% of them with almost an identical proposal.

-Instead of wasting time remaking your proposal from scratch, you can create a great proposal once that you re-use again and again.
+Instead of wasting time re-making a proposal from scratch, you can create a great proposal once that you re-use again and again.

 So what are the elements you should have ready to go?